The meaning of unusual colors, in roses.

 The pairing of colors and flowers in both nature and art has influenced the reading of floral imagery throughout history.
 For example, the Ancient Egyptians often painted artistic renderings of the blue and the white lotus.

 In Renaissance artworks, a red carnation was symbolic of love.
-A pink carnation, on the other hand, stood as a symbol of marriage or betrothal, while in Japan, yellow chrysanthemums have historically signified the Emperor and Imperial family whereas white chrysanthemums indicate purity, truth or grief.
+A pink carnation, on the other hand, stood as a symbol of marriage or betrothal, while in Japan, yellow chrysanthemums have historically signified the Emperor and Imperial family whereas white chrysanthemums indicate purity, truth, or grief.

 Melding color psychology with floral symbolism touches on our perceptions of visual art history.
-This is especially relevant if you are presenting your images as a conceptual artwork or as a gift with a heartfelt message layered in meaning.
+This is especially relevant if you are presenting your images as conceptual artwork or as a gift with a heartfelt message layered in meaning.
 If you are looking to convey peace or emotional depth, try photographing blue flowers.

 Incorporating yellow flowers into a photograph stimulates an energetic reading and sympathy is conveyed with white floral blooms.